albesjourney/tibia/README.md

 This repository is a collection of tools and information neccessary in order to play that version of the game.
 Here you will not only find the game server, but also the game client, sprite images, item data, and a map converter from OTBM format (most commonly used within the Open Tibia community).

-**Scroll down to see all information you might need.
-Including the current status of the server (changelog).**
+**Scroll down to see all information you might need, including the changelog of the server.**

 ## Credits
 - **Snyder** - In 2001 he released his [Tibia server emulator](https://web.archive.org/web/20011220184436/http://members.fortunecity.com/snyder8).
 It made it possible to play Tibia on a private server for the first time in history.
 His reverse engineering of the game later helped develop the first Open Tibia server.
 His server emulator has since inspired many people, and one can still learn from his efforts until this day.